pak-Z-Coder/Analog_Clock/README.md

 # Web_Analog_Clock
 Its my practice code
-I created this clock using pure javascript nad tailwind css
+I created this clock using pure javascript and tailwind css